Ada-Developers-Academy/core-unit-3/lifting-state-up/inspecting-react-state.md

 ![The usage message displayed after clicking the React Developer Tools extension icon.
 It reads: Open the developer tools, and "Components" and "Profiler" tabs will appear to the right.](../assets/lifting-state-up_inspecting-react-state_extension-modal.png)
 _Fig.
 React Developer Tools extension telling us to access its functionality through the developer tools_

 When we open our Dev Tools, we can indeed see the new tabs, "Components" and "Profiler."
+If they are not immediately visible, then we might not have the correct browser location open (verify the browser is open to a running React application), or the additional tabs may be grouped under the overflow tab group, usually displayed as a double right chevron `»`.

+Going forward, we can always start using the React Developer Tools through the Dev Tools.
+There's not really any reason we will need to access the React Developer Tools extension icon itself.

 ![The list of tabs available in the developer tools, which now includes Components and Profiler from the React Developer Tools.](../assets/lifting-state-up_inspecting-react-state_components-profile-tabs.png)
 _Fig.
 React Developer Tools added to the browser developer tools_